 It’s made with the base recipe, maple syrup, cinnamon (mixed with the oats before soaking them to give it time to infuse them), fresh apples, and pecans on top.

-I normally add the apples on top for this recipe before warming them in the microwave.
-I don’t normally recommend heating the fruit, but warm apples make it smell and taste ever more like a homemade apple pie.
+I normally add the apples on top before warming them in the microwave.
+I don’t normally recommend heating the fruit, but warm apples make it smell and taste even more like a homemade apple pie.

 4. Double Chocolate Overnight Oats